Texe1/NullEngine/README.md

 # NullEngine

 ## The Vision:
-The goal I try to reach with this Vulkan-based Game "Engine"(this naming might be misleading, more on that later) is a single library, that makes it easier to work with vulkan by employing sort of a "breadth-first" approach, meaning you can directly start with programming your game and worry about optimizations later, when the main game is running.
-This mostly means, that you don't actually have to pass any config structs, which will make the Engine use the default.
-This way it works without you having to worry about vulkan related or OS specific(BUT at the moment, there is only a Windows version) stuff, but if you'd like to optimize for your game / program later, you can very easily do so as well
+The goal I try to reach with this Vulkan-based Game Engine is a single library written in C for developing all kinds of Applications (currently only for Windows).
+It removes the Dangers of C while trying to keep the simplicity the Language brings.
+In the future I might provide an additional (Semi-Compiled) Language to work with the Engine.
+I aim to create a framework that behaves the same across plattforms (watch out for a Linux or MacOS version), that is lightweight, (at least decently) fast, memory efficient, but doesn't dictate how you code your application.
+### Don't expect anything usable in 2024
+Developing an Engine is a lot of work, and I have a life besides Coding, so don't expect me to produce an Engine in 1 Year.
+This is also why I won't do versioning for now, as versions should all be at least somewhat usable, which is not yet the case.
+### Don't do pull requests
+This is **my** Project, I do this as a Hobby, please don't expect me to use your code.
+You can however report issues and bugs, or even request certain features
+### I code by feel, not by plan
+If all of this seems vague, then this is because it **is** vague.
+I don't know exactly where this will end up, but I hope you will have a great time looking through the code, bughunting certain versions, breaking the Engine, or even using it

 ---

-## This is technically not (yet) an "Engine" in the traditional sense
+## This is not (yet) a "Game Engine" like you may be used to
-An Engine (like Unity, Godot, Gamemaker, Unreal, ...) usually wraps around your program, calls your functions, cleans up after you, provides its own entry point, etc. .
+Traditional Game Engines (like [Unity](https://unity.com/de), [Godot](https://godotengine.org/), [Gamemaker Studio](https://gamemaker.io/), [Unreal Engine](https://www.unrealengine.com), ...) usually wrap around your program, call your functions, clean up after you, provide their own entry point, etc. .
 NullEngine is just a library.
-There is (currently) no GUI, no predefined entry-point, no config file, but most importantly, **there are no restrictions** \
+There is (currently) no GUI, no predefined entry-point, and no config file.
+This might change though, so watch out for any changes!
-If you want NullEngine to not do something, you can simply not call the function or change a flag inside a config struct.
-You are in control of what Functions are called, and which aren't.

-> Exceptions are:
-	>- Functions that verify parameters
-	>- Debugging utils when the _DEBUG macro is defined
-	>- Functions that certain exit funtions call (*BUT you could simply not call those exit functions, which I **do not recommend**, because it doesn't benefit you*)

----

 ## Code conventions

 ### Naming